 How to Prevent It

-- Jump rope on regular basis before you start implementing the Pose into your running.
+- Jump rope (lift feet, don’t push) on regular basis as part of starting your Pose Method of Running training routines.
 Do it barefoot and in shoes to get different perception of foot touching down.
 Stay relaxed.
 Start with the minimal number of jumps to give yourself time to get used to it and gradually increase the number of reps.

 - Do the prescribed running drills and strength exercises.
-If you want to follow a program – try the Beginner’s Guide to Pose Running where we provide a structured approach & detailed instructions with a specific training schedule.
+If you want to follow a program – try our Strength Training for Runners, the Beginner’s Guide to Pose Running or Agility Training Program where we provide a structured approach & detailed instructions.

 How to Fix It If You Got It

 As the saying goes – this too shall pass.
-The temporary discomfort will go away on it’s own.
-It will do so faster if you help it of course.
+The temporary discomfort will go away on its own, eventually (give it about 2 weeks).
+It will do so faster if you help it, of course.

 - Use the above recommendations on preventing and avoiding